jamesmcm/vopono/README.md

 At the moment, both iptables and nftables are required.
-OpenVPN must be installed for using OpenVPN providers, and wireguard-tools must be installed for using Wireguard providers.
+OpenVPN must be installed for using OpenVPN providers, and wireguard-tools must be installed for using Wireguard providers. shadowsocks-libev must be installed for Shadowsocks support (Mullvad OpenVPN bridges).

 ## Screenshot